 The general principles of computer implementation are:

-First, we must ensure consistency with Thermoptim "phenomenological" classes, which need to perform their calculations in the same way, the technology displays being present or not
+First, we must ensure consistency with Thermoptim "phenomenological" classes, which need to perform their calculations in the same way, the technology screens being present or not

 Then, we have chosen to externalize as much as possible the computer implementation so that users can customize the calculations as much as they want.
-It is indeed almost impossible, on the one hand, to find completely generic formulations given the multiplicity of technological options, and secondly, to develop algorithms robust enough to solve sets of equations that can result
+It is indeed almost impossible, on the one hand to find completely generic formulations given the multiplicity of technological options, and secondly to develop algorithms robust enough to solve the corresponding sets of equations

-Access to technological screens generally requires the use of an external driver, usually specific to the problem studied and programmed accordingly
+Access to technological screens however generally requires the use of an external driver specific to the problem studied and programmed accordingly

 Technological design and off-design classes being externalized, users can adapt them relatively easily to the particular problems they face.
 We therefore make available to them a work infrastructure significantly facilitating the task to ensure that the use of the software toolbox is as straightforward as possible.

 A technological and simulation screen has been added to the simulator.
 (Figure below).